PhD-2024/MD_course_SYNGEN_2025/README.md

 In principle (starting from an equilibrium configuration) only the actual instructions for the simulation in the isothermal-isobaric ensemble (`npt.mdp`) would be necessary.
 However, we do not know how good our starting guess is.
 Therefore, we try to prepare our system.
-1) Using an energy-minimization to get rid of high energy clashes, that would cause huge forces, tearing our system apart. (the corresponding .mdp can have other options, which will be ignored.)
+1) Using an **energy-minimization** to get rid of high energy clashes, that would cause huge forces, tearing our system apart. (the corresponding .mdp can have other options, which will be ignored.)
-2) Similarly running a canonic ensamble simulation should help distribute the molecules better, preventing the barostat from exploding.
+2) Similarly running a **canonic ensamble (nVT)**  simulation should help distribute the molecules better, preventing the barostat from exploding.
-3) Using the Berendsen barostat first, (stable, but not quite the correct ensemble) helps to get the system slowly into a region of phase-space that is already close to the npT ensemble.
+3) Using the **Berendsen barostat first**, (stable, but not quite the correct ensemble) helps to get the system slowly into a region of phase-space that is already close to the npT ensemble.
-4) Using the Parrinello-Rahman barostat gives the correct ensemble, but may explode if the system is not yet well prepared.
+4) Using the **Parrinello-Rahman barostat** gives the correct **npT ensemble**, but may explode if the system is not yet well prepared.
 (if you experience periodic fluctuations of the boxsize in your simulations in the future this may be the cause, for this check a fourier transform as a test.)

+The nvT and an (maybe) an initial part of the npT simulation can be run using position restraints on the biomolecules.
+`define = -DPOSRES`in the corresponding `.mdp`. **Be sure not to use them for production runs!**

 Now do an energy-minimization, and the equilibration steps and then run the simulation.
 For this (as mentioned above) first run `gmx grompp` and then `gmx mdrun`